image

 Limited flexibility for changes

-The rigid structure of waterfall can make accommodating changes difficult once a phase is complete, lead to costly revisions if requirements shift and inhibit innovation during development.
+The structured approach of waterfall can make changes challenging once a phase is completed.
+This rigidity can lead to difficulties in adapting to new requirements, costly revisions if requirements change mid-project and can inhibit creativity and innovation during the development process.

 Potential for longer delivery times

-The methodology can lead to extended project timelines due to comprehensive planning, delays in delivering working software to end-users and slower time-to-market compared to iterative approaches.
+Waterfall methodology can result in longer delivery times due to the extensive upfront planning.
+This approach can lead to delays in delivering working software to end-users and slower time-to-market compared to more iterative approaches.

 Challenges with customer collaboration